 - Find out who will be communicating with your health insurance plan to obtain approval for any planned tests or treatments.

-It is important to establish and maintain good communication with your care team.
-It builds trust.
+It is important to establish and maintain good communication with your care team as it builds trust.
 By being more informed and involved in your care, you may find it easier to follow your care plan to work towards the best possible results.

 Make sure you’re with the right person